CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 - Pig = /p/ + /i/ + /g/

-CVC words are not a random teaching concept.
-They are the foundation of systematic synthetic phonics, the approach used by most Singapore kindergartens and recommended by the MOE NEL framework.
-Once your child can blend CVC words, they have cracked the code of reading.
+CVC words aren't just a teaching concept someone made up.
+They're the foundation of systematic synthetic phonics, the approach used by most Singapore kindergartens and recommended by the MOE NEL framework.
+Once your child cracks CVC blending, they've genuinely cracked the code of reading.
+Everything after this builds on this moment.

 Why Blending Is Hard (and Why That Is Normal)